Epistimio/orion/docs/src/install/gettingstarted.rst

 not the case please refer to our :doc:`installation instructions </install/core>` and :doc:`database setup </install/database>`.

-We also made a presentation_ if you prefer easy to read slides!
+We also made a presentation_ if you prefer easy-to-read slides!

 .. _presentation: https://docs.google.com/presentation/d/18g7Q4xRuhMtcVbwmFwDfH7v9gKS252-laOi9HrEQ7a4/edit?usp=sharing